NathanJGaul/notes/Learning/Increasing Retention of Information.md

 ## Steps to increase retention for personal studies

- 1. Skim the read
+ 1. Skim the reading material, making note of the titles and sub-titles
+ 2.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNDMwNjYzOTBdfQ==
+eyJoaXN0b3J5IjpbLTQ0MTc2Nzc3Ml19
 -->